SEE THE BALT'AMOUR OFFSPRING! CLICK

 for the 70-Day Sallion Test.
 After successfully completing the test Raven was given a year off to recover from an unfortunate

 injury at the end of the test.
-He is now fully recovered and hopefully will be showing.
+He is now fully recovered and is showing in the Hunters.

 Raven is extremely comfortable to ride and is naturally well balanced.
 He can be ridden on a fairly